Coronavirus (COVID-19): Questions & Answers About Vaccines

 Q. Should kids get a COVID-19 vaccine?

-A. Yes, the COVID-19 vaccines are safe and effective.
-They can protect kids from getting infected with the coronavirus that causes COVID-19.
-Vaccines are now available for adults and all children ages 5 and older.
-Everyone who is eligible should get vaccinated as soon as possible.
+A. Yes, safe and effective COVID-19 vaccines are available for adults and all children ages 5 and older.
+Booster shots are recommended for adults and kids 12 and older.
+Everyone who is eligible should get the COVID-19 vaccine and booster shot as soon as possible.

 Occasionally, a vaccinated person may get infected with the virus or even get mild symptoms.
 This is called a "breakthrough infection."
 But the vaccine is very good at preventing serious illness, hospitalization, and death due to COVID-19.